 SUMMARY OF QUALIFICATIONS

 Interdisciplinary artist, arts educator and administrator; teaching artist, art activist and creative writer.
 Professor of art and design 1996-2010, with expertise teaching drawing, painting, printmaking and graphic design; author of graphic design/visual communications programs and curriculum; author and teacher of online courses at several higher education institutions; program/departmental administration and public speaking.
-Teaching artist 2010-present, with a focus on marginalized and underserved populations.
+Teaching artist 2010-present, with a focus on marginalized and underserved populations and community driven public art projects.
 Practicing mixed media artist with extensive exhibition record 1988 to present, published creative writer 2013-present.

 CURRENT PROFESSIONAL GOALS

-Interest in working with nonprofits, especially those that focus on education and improving lives for at-risk youth and marginalized adults such as the homeless, veterans, and the elderly.
+Interest in working with art based nonprofits, especially those that focus on non-traditional arts education and improving lives for at-risk youth and marginalized adults such as the homeless, veterans, and the elderly.
 Lifetime devotion to teaching and learning, and bringing art to underserved audiences and in nontraditional, collaborative ways via a wide range of activities.
 Ongoing work as a fine artist and published creative writer.
-Strong interest in visual art/art education nonprofits, especially those supportive of art inclusion; interest in creation of an alternative artists’ cooperative (educational, commercial and living space for underserved and at-risk artists).
+Strong interest in creation of an alternative artists’ cooperative (educational, commercial and living space for underserved and at-risk artists).

 Assist, design and facilitate ArtVention, an art empowerment and healing project focused on suicide education, prevention and awareness, funded through the EKU SAFE program within the Psychology Department at Eastern Kentucky University.

-Teaching artist, Living Art and Science Center and with UK’s LEXengaged program.
-Design and facilitate unique art experiences for at-risk youth, including collaboration with college students.
+Teaching artist, Living Art and Science Center and with UK’s LEXengaged program

 Volunteer arts programmer and facilitator for social service/nonprofit agencies in Evansville, Indiana, including United Caring Services homeless shelter, YWCA’s shelter for families fleeing domestic violence, Aurora’s Vision 1505 housing project for families and Peace Zone, Southwestern Behavioral Services, all in Evansville IN.
 Teaching artist in residence at Evansville Museum, 2013-2015.